Arkansas to Celebrate The Man in Black with Annual "Johnny Cash Day" on February 26

 As the Associated Press reported, the Arkansas House of Representatives gave final approval to a bill that would designate February 26 as "Johnny Cash Day" each year, with an impressive (but not surprising!) vote of 92-O. The bill will next proceed to Governor Asa Hutchinson, who will sign it, according to his office.
 The state Senate previously approved the bill earlier this month.
 (Worth noting: Johnny Cash Day won't be a legal holiday but rather a commemorative day, which may be celebrated with a yearly gubernatorial proclamation — and, we'd hope, plenty of Johnny Cash tunes played live throughout the state at various events and celebrations.)

 The Natural State has a lot of love for Mr. Cash and pride for being the birthplace of the celebrated country music artist.
-In fact, in 2018, the Arkansas legislature voted to replace its two statues at the U.S. Capitol with a statue of Cash and civil rights trailblazer Daisy Bates.
-Currently, funding for that project is in the works, per the AP.
+In fact, in 2019, the Arkansas legislature voted to replace its two statues at the U.S. Capitol with a statue of Cash and civil rights trailblazer Daisy Bates.